-Not authorized under GP 6: (a) Permanent and temporary fill>1 acre of non-tidal waters and/or wetlands (see Note 1), (b) permanent and temporary impacts>1/2 acre in tidal waters; >1000 SF in tidal SAS other than vegetated shallows, or >100 SF in tidal vegetated shallows; or (c) blasting or storage of equipment in wetlands.
+Not authorized under GP 6: (a) Permanent and temporary impacts > 1/2 acre of non-tidal waters and wetlands, (b) permanent and temporary impacts >1/2 acre in tidal waters; >1000 SF in tidal SAS other than vegetated shallows, or >100 SF in tidal vegetated shallows; or (c) blasting or storage of equipment in wetlands.
+Total combined impacts to tidal and non-tidal waters, wetlands and other SAS cannot exceed 1/2 acre.